 At first glance, the images may look like glamorous perfection, but on closer inspection details and imperfections draw attention to their constructed nature; the fake hairline of their wigs and the texture in their skin, coming through the surface of many layers of glossy makeup.

-Just like the artists I capture, I am constantly drawing attention to the artificiality and playfulness with forward-thinking aesthetics.
+Just like the artists, I am constantly drawing attention to the artificiality and playfulness with forward-thinking aesthetics.
 I am not trying to disguise reality, but instead, uncover their raw beauty, which I value and am keen to articulate throughout my work.

 Essentially I play with the same idea as my subjects; the disconnection between desire and reality — the person they feel like being that day, in that moment, and the person they are behind the mask.

-Unlike a traditional reportage, I use simple backgrounds in various colours to isolate my subjects from their context.
-I try to give a twist to the theatrical environment and setting they are accustomed to, seeing the studio as a stage without an audience or decor.
+Unlike a traditional reportage, I use simple backgrounds in various colours to isolate my subjects from their context, giving a twist to the theatrical environment they are accustomed to.
+I see the studio as a stage without an audience or decor.

-I experiment with different shades to evoke and communicate a certain mood or message, but also to literally display and visualise the colourful, lively personalities of my subjects.
-The colours furthermore represent the rainbow flag that is associated with the LGBTQ community.
+I experiment with different shades to evoke and communicate a certain mood or message, but also to literally portray the colourful, lively personalities of my subjects.
+The colours furthermore represent the rainbow flag that is associated with the LGBTQ+ community.